-Make your own wood stars wall decor just in time for the holiday season, I’ll show you how down below.
+Let’s make wood stars for wall decor just in time for the holiday season.
+The star shape can be tricky with it’s steep angles but I have the answer and I’ll show you how down below.

 First let’s start with the inspiration.
 I know you saw these milled log stars over at Pottery Barn and you love them too!
-But you don’t want to pay $129 for the pair?
+But I don’t think they are available anymore and I’m fairly certain we can make them for less than Pottery Barn was charging.

-Thankfully my fellow blogger Jamison at Rogue Engineer is handy not only with building projects but also with the technical side of things and he has the plans, including all the angled cuts you need to make a perfect 5 pointed star.
+I turned to my fellow blogger engineer Jamison at Rogue Engineer who is handy not only with building projects but also with the technical side of things and he has the plans, including all the angled cuts you need to make a perfect 5 pointed star.
+Before you go getting the plans quickly scroll down below for my building tips and process photos.

-In addition to Jamison’s plans you will probably need a wedge jig.
+In addition to Jamison’s plans you will probably need a wedge jig (unless you have a miter saw that can handle a steep miter cut).
 Check my post here on how to build a wedge jig for a miter saw.

 Follow Jamison’s plans here.